Virginia Prince: Transvestia magazine

-Although "Transvestia" was published for 20 years, it was not originally a successful venture.
+Although Transvestia was published for 20 years, it was not originally a successful venture.
 Virginia Prince recounts in her autobiographical issue that originally the cost of production was too high to be sustainable, due to its having been printed on mimeograph paper.
-Ultimately it was not until Prince "...found an offset printer..." and gathered more subscribers that Transvestia became a success.

-"Transvestia's" audience consisted largely of men who were interested in feminine apparel, because their desires to express themselves were frowned upon by the rest of society.
-While "Transvestia" was a magazine for crossdressers in general, it was mainly directed at men (as women who cross-dressed were not as marginalized by society during the 1960s).
+Ultimately it was not until Prince "found an offset printer" and gathered more subscribers that Transvestia became a success.Transvestia's audience consisted largely of men who were interested in feminine apparel, because their desires to express themselves were frowned upon by the rest of society.
+While Transvestia was a magazine for crossdressers in general, it was mainly directed at men (as women who cross-dressed were not as marginalized by society during the 1960s).
+A complete run of Transvestia, both physical and digital copies, is in the Transgender Archives at the University of Victoria in British Columbia, Canada.